How do you keep kids healthy right now?

-It’s important during a season of more time spent at home for parents to keep nutritious food options in the home for children, including fruits, vegetables, whole grains, and lean proteins, Schumann said.
+It’s important for parents to keep nutritious food options in the home for children, including fruits, vegetables, whole grains, and lean proteins, Schumann said.

 When choosing meals, Schumann said to remember to make your child’s plate to include 50% fruits and vegetables, 25% lean protein, and 25% grains.
 And when choosing snacks, try to avoid grains as they are the quickest to digest in the body and won’t lead to your child feeling full and satisfied.

 “Better snack options would include a protein source with a produce source,” she said.
 “Examples would include a hardboiled egg and cucumbers, an apple with peanut butter, or string cheese and an orange.”